Loch Rimsdale: Tourism

 This loch as well as the neighbouring lochs of Loch Nan Clar and Loch Badanloch are all decent tourist destinations considering the area around them.
 Loch Nan Clar has two lodges in its vicinity, the Sheppard's Cottage and the Garvault.
 Fishing and hiking are all the reasons for tourism, much like almost all other lochs in the area, trout is by far the most common catch however, salmon can be found both here and in the River Helmsdale.
 Many hiking trains are in the area, many of which follow aforementioned paths and others run in very empty areas across the hills near the loch.

-Archaeology
+History

+Loch Rimsdale, Loch Nan Clar, and Loch Badanloch comprise the ‘three lochs’ reservoir system, created when the water level was raised by the building of the Badanloch Dam in the early 1900s.
+Prior to this, Loch Rimsdale was recorded on Ordnance Survey maps as Loch nan Cuinne.

 There is a fan shaped stone row which consists of a couple dozen average sized stones arranged in four lines on the side of the loch, this is a sign of an abandoned or Lost Settlement.

 Truderscaig

 The aforementioned locality of Truderscaig is home to a large amount of archaeological sites, it has a large number of remains of circular huts and rectangular buildings that were all once a part of the thriving township.
 The smallest is 3x3 metres in size and the largest 28x4 metres.